The Benefits of Autonomous Vehicles for Community-Based Trip Sharing: Introduction

 This early work was extended by \citet{hasan2020}, where the Commute Trip Sharing Problem (CTSP) was formalized.
 The CTSP seeks a routing plan for the set of commuting trips that minimizes a lexicographic objective.
 The primary objective is to minimize the number of vehicles to cover all trips, while the secondary objective is to minimize the total travel distance.
 Every commuting trip consists of a pair of trip requests, one to the workplace (inbound) and another back home (outbound), each with specific pickup and drop-off locations as well as time windows specifying allowable service times at each location.
 The routes of the CTSP must serve each request exactly once and ensure that a vehicle capacity and trip specific ride-duration limits are not exceeded.
 The ride-duration constraint guarantees a level of quality of service for the riders.
 Finally, as the routing plan selects drivers from the set of commuters, it must ensure that the set of drivers selected for the inbound trips is identical to that for the outbound trips.
 The CTSP is thus a Vehicle Routing Problem (VRP) with time-window, capacity, pairing, precedence, ride-duration, and driver constraints. \citet{hasan2020} proposed two exact algorithms to solve the CTSP and applied them on a real-world dataset from the city of Ann Arbor, Michigan.
 The case study shows that community-based car pooling can decrease daily vehicle usage by up to 57\%.
 These results highlighted the significant potential in vehicle reduction of community-based trip sharing.
 However, the vehicles in the CTSP routing plans are still mostly idle, as they perform a single inbound and outbound trip a day.
 Moreover, the constraint that a trip starts at the driver origin and ends at the driver destination limits the potential for ridesharing.
+These limitations make the adoption of autonomous vehicles (AVs) for the CTSP particularly appealing, as the absence of drivers would directly address these key shortcomings and could potentially lead to further reductions in fleet size, higher vehicle utilization, and increased ridesharing.